-Understanding stopping distances is key to safe driving.
+But to be a safe driver, it's important to understand stopping distances.
 Whether you're studying for your theory test or you passed years ago, it's worth revising.

-Read on to learn how much stopping distance you should be leaving.
+Read on to learn how much stopping distance you should leave.

 What is stopping distance?

 Stopping distance is the time that it takes to bring a moving car to a complete stop.
 This includes

 - The time it takes you to react to the hazard (thinking distance), and

 - The time it takes for the brakes to stop the car (braking distance)